A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Method

 \subsection{Analysis and Synthesis}

 The final full-text coding followed an inductive approach to content analysis, as research on echo chambers is dispersed and inconclusive \cite{elo2008qualitative}.
 Codes were established without a preconceived theoretical framework and then grouped into categories concerning conceptualizations and operationalizations of echo chambers, as well as findings concerning antecedents, properties, and effects \cite{hsieh2005three}.
+An example of a code that was inductively formed is ``Focus and Granularity'' (see \ref{tab:coding_subcoding}) for all codes and subcodes).
+During the coding process, it became apparent that there are significant differences between studies in regards to these two aspects.
+Some studies look at specific groups, others focus on individuals and their behaviourial patterns.
+Some studies are focused on one platform, others focus on multiple platforms.
+We wanted to highlight these differences since platform design can influence the behavior of users \cite{olteanu2019social}.
+Other codes were also formed based on the intention to highlight similarities and differences (e.g. type of data used).
+A short version of the codebook is presented in Table \ref{tab:coding_subcoding}.

-After the codebook was established (see Appendix \ref{sec:appendix}), the second coder used the scheme to independently code 12 random studies (roughly 10 \% sample).
-Here, IRR was substantial (Cohen’s $\kappa = 0.65$\footnote{For explanation and categories see \citet{cohen1960coefficient}}).
+After the codebook was established through an initial coding round and discussions between the first author and second author, the third coder independently coded 19 random studies (roughly a 15 \% sample \cite{oconnor_jaffe_2020}).
+Here, ICR was substantial (Cohen’s $\kappa = 0.66$\footnote{For explanation and categories see \citet{cohen1960coefficient}.}).
 We used MAXQDA for coding\footnote{See \url{https://www.maxqda.com/}}.

+Cohen's $\kappa$ is a statistic used to measure the level of agreement between two coders while accounting for the agreement that could occur by chance.
+For our study, it was calculated by comparing the primary codes assigned by the first and third coder to a subset of the articles, focusing on the categories of antecedents, existence, and effects.
+The observed agreement was then adjusted to reflect the likelihood of random agreement, resulting in a Cohen's $\kappa$ value of 0.66, indicating substantial agreement.

-To organize the results of our synthesis, we follow a narrative synthesis approach, which is suitable to show relationships in and between different studies to identify factors that can explain differences \cite{popay2006guidance}.
-We discuss these differences by giving an overview of the type of data and datasets used and the context of the studies, such as the country.
-Due to the large number of studies in our final sample, we only textually describe some studies that demonstrate specific outcomes and responses to research questions.
-We group studies by conceptualization, methodology, and outcome.
+Conducting a meta-analysis would not have been possible on the included papers, as research designs across identified studies are not similar \cite{siddaway2019systematic}.
+To organize the results of our synthesis, we instead follow a narrative synthesis approach with bibliometric features, which is suitable to show relationships in and between quantitative studies using diverse methodologies and different conceptualizations to identify factors that can explain differences \cite{popay2006guidance, siddaway2019systematic}.

+We discuss these relationships by giving an overview of the type of data and datasets used and the context of the studies, such as the country.
+We group studies by conceptualization, methodology, and outcome. \cline\cmidrule {~~\llap{\textbullet}~~} \begin{small}